15 Hobby Lobby Savings Secrets YOU Must Know to Save BIG

 If you work for a school, church, or national charitable organization and are interested in purchasing items in bulk (i.e. – T-shirts, crafts, etc), you may be interested to know that Hobby Lobby gives a 10% in-store discount for your entire purchase made with an organizational check or credit card – including sale items!
 Be sure to contact your local store manager in regard to obtaining this discount.

 14.)
-Earn Points with the Rewards VISA Credit Card
+Earn points with the Rewards Credit Card.

 If you shop at Hobby Lobby regularly, you may consider opening up a Hobby Lobby Rewards VISA Credit Card.
-With their VISA Credit Card, you’ll earn 5 points for every $1 spent in-store or online (that’s essentially 5%!) and 1 point for every $1 spent on groceries, gas and anything else where Visa is accepted.
+With their VISA Credit Card, you’ll earn five points for every $1 spent in-store or online (that’s essentially 5%!) and one point for every $1 spent on groceries, gas and anything else where VISA is accepted.

 Even better, after activating your new account, you’ll earn a one-time 1,000 point bonus whenever you make a purchase with your VISA card within 90 days of your account opening.
 Every 2,500 points you earn will automatically be redeemed for a $25 Hobby Lobby Rewards Card and will be sent to you by mail, so you’ll almost be halfway there just for opening up an account!